AbhishekTechie10/docker-main/README.md

 - JavaScript
 - CSS (with Bootstrap for styling)

+## AWS Services Used
+To enhance the functionality and scalability of this application, the following AWS services are utilized:

+-Amazon S3: Used for storing static files and hosting the React app.
+-AWS Amplify: Simplifies backend services such as authentication, APIs, and storage.
+-Amazon RDS: Stores user data and task information in a relational database.
+-AWS Lambda: Handles backend logic in a serverless environment for task management.
+-AWS CloudFront: Distributes the application globally for low-latency access.
+-AWS CloudWatch: Monitors application metrics and logs.
 ## Getting Started

 ### Docker architecture
 ![image](https://github.com/user-attachments/assets/5aceef3a-4b79-4450-920e-2a293872fd40)
-Docker Architecture
+-Docker Architecture
-Docker Client: Interface for users to manage containers and images.
+-Docker Client: Interface for users to manage containers and images.
-Docker Daemon: Manages containers and communicates with the client.
+-Docker Daemon: Manages containers and communicates with the client.
-Docker Registry: Stores Docker images (e.g., Docker Hub).
+-Docker Registry: Stores Docker images (e.g., Docker Hub).
-Docker Images: Read-only templates used to create containers.
+-Docker Images: Read-only templates used to create containers.
-Docker Containers: Lightweight, isolated instances of images.
+-Docker Containers: Lightweight, isolated instances of images.
-Docker Volumes: Persistent storage for container data.
+-Docker Volumes: Persistent storage for container data.
-Docker Networks: Enable communication between containers.
+-Docker Networks: Enable communication between containers.
-Docker Compose: Manages multi-container applications using a YAML file.
+-Docker Compose: Manages multi-container applications using a YAML file.

 ### Prerequisites